Recall Memories

 )

-hindsight recall my-bank "Alice" --fact-type world,experience
+hindsight memory recall my-bank "query" --fact-type world,mental_model

 Opinions are beliefs formed during reflect operations.
 Unlike world facts and experience, opinions are subjective interpretations and may not represent objective truth.
 Depending on your use case: